Hazanel/jira-daily-report/README.md

 - Type `/issues` to see YOUR OWN open issues instantly
 - Type `/issues John Doe` to see someone else's open issues
 - Type `/issues --all` to see ALL your issues (including closed)
+- **Status-specific filters:**
+  - `/issues --modified` → Only Modified issues
+  - `/issues --closed` → Only Closed issues
+  - `/issues --new` → Only New issues
+  - `/issues --open` → Only Open issues
+  - `/issues --in-progress` → Only In Progress issues
+  - `/issues --on-qa` → Only ON_QA issues
+  - `/issues --verified` → Only Verified issues
+  - `/issues --done` → Only Done issues
+  - Works with names too: `/issues John Doe --modified`
 - Auto-detects your name from Slack profile (no need to type your name!)
-- Searches both assignee AND QA Contact when using `--all`
+- Searches both assignee AND QA Contact
-- Results organized as threaded messages (one thread per status: Open, In Progress, Modified, Closed, Archived)
+- Results shown as private (ephemeral) messages organized by status
 - Always fetches fresh data from JIRA
 - Easy to scan with status-based grouping